If your school’s digital presence isn’t on point, parents are forming opinions about you without ever speaking to you

 The most successful schools today are not waiting for enquiries to arrive.

-Curious → Informed → Interested → Ready to Enquire
+Curious → Informed → Interested → Ready to enquire

 So the real question is this: